Protect Yourself While Finding Love Online

 Not all dating sites are created equal.
 Start by selecting a reputable platform tailored to seniors.
 Websites like SilverSingles, OurTime, or SeniorMatch prioritise safety and cater to mature audiences, reducing the risk of encountering scammers or unserious users.

 Before signing up, research the site’s privacy policies and safety features.
 Look for platforms that verify profiles, offer blocking options, and encrypt personal data.
-A little homework upfront can save you headaches down the road.
+A little homework up front can save you headaches down the road.

 2. Guard Your Personal Information